datalens-tech/datalens/README.md

 We use the `metadata` folder to store PostgreSQL data.
 If you want to start over, you can delete this folder: it will be recreated with demo objects on the next start of the `datalens-us` container.

-**I use the `METADATA_POSTGRES_DSN_LIST` param for external metadata database and app does not start.
+**I use the `METADATA_POSTGRES_DSN_LIST` param for external metadata database and the app doesn't start.
 What could be the reason?**

-We use some PostgresSQL extensions for the metadata database and the application checks for them on startup and tries to install them if they are not already installed.
+We use some PostgresSQL extensions for the metadata database and the application checks them at startup and tries to install them if they haven't been already installed.
 Check your database user's rights for installing extensions by trying to install them manually:

 ```sql
 CREATE EXTENSION IF NOT EXISTS pg_trgm;